 In this paper, we presented the design and implementation of Friendbook, a semanticbased friend recommendation system for social networks.
-Different from the friend recommendation mechanisms relying on social graphs in existing social networking services, Friendbook extracted life styles data collected from user-centric from the smartphone and sensors on recommended potential friends to users if they share similar life styles.
-We implemented Friendbook on the Androidbased smartphones, and evaluated its performance on both small-scale experiments and large-scale simulations.
+Different from the friend recommendation mechanisms relying on social graphs in existing social networking services, Friendbook extracted life styles from user-centric data collected sensors on the smartphone and recommended potential friends to users if they share similar life styles. implemented Friendbook on the Androidbased smartphones, and evaluated its performance on both small-scale experiments and large-scale simulations.
 The results showed that the reflect recommendations accurately the preferences of users in choosing friends.
 Beyond the current prototype, the future work can be four-fold.
 First, we would like to evaluate our system on large-scale field experiments.
-Second. we intend to implement the life style extraction using LDA and the iterative matrix-vector multiplication method in user impact ranking incrementally, so that Friendbook would be scalable to large-scale systems.
+Second, we intend implement the life style extraction using LDA and the iterative matrix-vector multiplication method in user impact ranking incrementally, so that Friendbook would be scalable to large-scale systems.
 Third, the similarity threshold used for the friend-matching graph is fixed in our current prototype of Friendbook.
-It would be interesting to explore the adaption of the threshold for each edge and see whether it better represent the similarity can relationship on the friendmatching graph.
+It would be interesting to explore the adaption of the threshold for each edge and see whether it can better represent the similarity relationship on the friendmatching graph.